mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

     if connection state is "pending":
       try:
         establish connection
+        set connection state to "in use"
+        decrement pendingConnectionCount
       except connection establishment error:
         emit ConnectionCheckOutFailedEvent(reason="connectionError") and equivalent log message
         throw
     else:
+        set connection state to "in use"
         decrement availableConnectionCount
-    set connection state to "in use"
     emit ConnectionCheckedOutEvent and equivalent log message
     return connection